 [A] Radical-minded union of the English-speaking states.
 Such a consolidation could say effectively “Stop the fighting”.
 It has to be said, arms in hand.
 Peace is not a foolish, faceless thing; it is not the retreating aspect of humanity.
 It is something more difficult than war, more exacting of human energy.
 (27)

-It’s typical of Wells to frame peace in such warlike terms, though perhaps in this case justified.
-But it was a passing swipe at royalty in the essay which earned the author a rebuke in the pages of the Sunday Dispatch.
+It was not his reflections on Chamberlain’s foreign policy which caused most upset.
+Rather, it was a fairly mild passing swipe at royalty in the essay which earned the author a rebuke in the pages of the Sunday Dispatch.
 Hot Water reprints said rebuke appended to “Prophecy”, further appending Wells’ own response – a response which, he wrote, “I have found impossible to reprint in any British or American periodical” (32).
 In this response he reiterates yet again his rejection of monarchism, preferring “the high republican and intensely English tradition of Cromwell, Milton, George Washington and so forth” (35).
-The invocation of Cromwell is interesting to the writer of this blog – undoubtedly the Carlylean construction of Cromwell was somewhere in the mix.
+The invocation of Cromwell is interesting – undoubtedly Carlyle’s Great Man theory and the Carlylean construction of Cromwell was somewhere in the mix.
 “Prophecy” starts with a critique of Great Man politics in general and Hitler in particular, but the appeal to Cromwell shows Wells’ loyalties were never really to the democratic tradition, but to the tradition of rule of the best, the class identified as the Samurai in A Modern Utopia.
 His writings mix a scrupulous rationalism with a contempt for mediocrity and a love of conquest and good old Hero-worship, though not in the unequivocal Carlylean manner.
 Equivocality is part of Wells’ manner at all times, expressed in his humour, often at his own expense.
-In the descriptions of himself and his literary avatars (see, for example, “the whitish plump man” at the beginning of A Modern Utopia), it is always clear that Wells finds himself a little ridiculous, both in his person and in the strength of his opinions – but still, he can’t help but have very strong opinions.
+In the descriptions of himself and his literary avatars (such as “the whitish plump man” at the beginning of A Modern Utopia), it is always clear that Wells finds himself a little ridiculous, both in his person and in the strength of his opinions – but still, he can’t help having very strong opinions.